 - The Family’s Role

 Teachers will design and implement curriculum that is often a weekly topic that supports and shapes strong social-emotional skills.
 The curriculum is presented through enriched interactions, free play, and classroom environment.

 In a preschool classroom the curriculum is presented in multiple developmentally appropriate forms.
 Children are introduced to an overarching topic for investigation and discovery.
 This topic is then broken down into several week sub-groups where the children dive deeper into the all-encompassing topic.
 The topic is presented to the children through morning circle, small group instruction, large group instruction, free play, enriched interactions, and classroom environment.

 As our young children progress into the Pre K classroom, they begin the journey of learning the language of elementary school.
 Our curriculum provides for full integration of the Creative Curriculum, with an emphasis on language arts and mathematics, as well as on the social-emotional, spiritual and physical development.
 With an understanding and appreciation of the uniqueness of every child, our ECE qualified teachers provide a nurturing environment where each child can develop individually.
 The primary skills that motivate formal instruction shape the core of the academic curriculum.

 The TK program offers the young student an additional year to develop and learn in an environment that supports differences in early childhood education development.
 The objectives of the program are to foster each child’s:

 These are the vital building blocks that lead to success in learning.

-Bible Lessons are taught in the classroom each week and we host a school-wide Chapel once a month.
+Bible Lessons are taught in the classroom every day and we host a school-wide Chapel once a week.
 During both Bible and Chapel, kids sing songs, play games and learn a story from the Bible that help them to understand our world, how to treat others and the importance of God’s love.

 Soccer Classes are also taught every other week during program hours.
 Children will learn some techniques, play a few games, build on their large motor skills, and also get their wiggles out.